Multilingual DistilWhisper: Efficient Distillation of Multi-task Speech Models via Language-Specific Experts: Experimental Setup

-\parindent{0pt}\textbf{Implementation:} We train all models using the Transformers library~\cite{wolf2020transformers}, and make use of \texttt{whisper-small} and \texttt{whisper-large-v2} pre-trained weights from HuggingFace.\footnote{\url{https://huggingface.co/openai/}} All models are trained for $10$ epochs using learning rate $10^{-4}$ with linear decay, one epoch warm-up, batch size $16$, and label smoothing factor $0.1$.
-For LoRA, we use the hyperparameters proposed by~\cite{wang23ga_interspeech}.
-For CLSR training we set gate budget $b = 0.5$ and skip-gate probability $s = 0.2$.
-For KD we employ JS divergence with temperature $\tau = 1$, weighted such as the learning objective is $\mathcal{L} = \mathcal{L}_{\text{CE}} +\mathcal{L}_{\text{g}} + 2\mathcal{L}_{\text{KD}}$.
-We report normalized WER using the Whisper normalization with a slight modification to avoid splitting numbers and latin-scripted text into individual characters in languages that do not use space delimitation~(th).
+We train all models using the Transformers library~\citep{wolf2020transformers}, using the pre-trained weights for \texttt{whisper-small} and \texttt{whisper-large-v2} available on HuggingFace\footnote{Models weights are available at: \url{https://huggingface.co/openai/whisper-small} and \url{https://huggingface.co/openai/whisper-large-v2}}.
+All models are trained for $10$ epochs using a learning rate of $10^{-4}$ with linear decay, one epoch of warm-up, batch size of 16, and label smoothing factor of 0.1.
+For LoRA, we use the hyperparameters proposed by~\citet{wang23ga_interspeech}.
+For CLSR training, we set the gate budget $b = 0.5$ and skip-gate probability $s = 0.2$.
+For knowledge distillation (KD), we employ the JS divergence with temperature $\tau = 1$.
+The full learning objective for our experiments is given by:

+We report normalized WER using the Whisper normalization procedure, with a slight modification to avoid splitting numbers and latin-scripted text into individual characters for languages that do not use space delimitation (e.g., Thai).
 In all cases, the best model is chosen based on WER on the down-sampled CV-13 validation set.